rudzainy/rudzainy.github.io/_posts/2024-05-26-ux-assignment-1.md

 {% responsive_image path: assets/img/portfolio/assignments/CarpentersShipping.png alt: "My take on the UI design for Carpenters Shipping website." %}
 _My take on the UI design for Carpenters Shipping website._

-## International Maritime and Engineering Limited (IMEL)
+## Industrial and Maritime Engineering Limited (IMEL)

 [Website of IMEL](https://imel.com.fj/)

 {% responsive_image path: assets/img/portfolio/assignments/IMEL.png alt: "My take on the UI design for International Maritime and Engineering Limited website." %}
-_My take on the UI design for International Maritime and Engineering Limited website._
+_My take on the UI design for Industrial and Maritime Engineering Limited website._

 ## Retrospective

 I did not get the job.

 Both websites still has not updated their UIs on the date of this blog post.

-I think my design is _nicer_.

 Good learning.